1. You lose your honesty and personal integrity

 10. If you get caught your career will be destroyed, you may lose your job and never find a job in science again

 If you are not tenured there is a good chance that your contract will not be prolonged.
 Potential promotions will be set on hold.
+The number of professor positions is limited.
 Selection committees will be rather reluctant to hire a person who has committed fraud.
 Thus, you may end up as a middle-aged jobless scientist.

 11. If you get caught you damage the career of your friends and co-workers and the reputation of your institution.